 The use of vertical flow wetlands is a common technique in phytoremediation.
 Planted with common reed (Phragmites australis) these systems have been tested for the removal of endocrine disruptors from wastewaters (Song et al. 2009).
-The authors reported a maximal removal efficiency of $67.8\pm28.0$ %, $84.0\pm15.4$ % and $75.3\pm17.6$ % for E1, E2 and EE2, respectively.
-In a comparison of different wetland depths, they found the shallowest (7,5 cm) to be the most efficient one to remove EDCs from the waterbody.
+The authors reported a maximal removal efficiency of 67.8 ± 28.0 %, 84.0 ± 15.4 % and 75.3 ± 17.6 % for E1, E2 and EE2, respectively.
+In a comparison of different wetland depths, they found the shallowest (7.5 cm) to be the most efficient one to remove EDCs from the water body.

 Apart from macrophytes, Duckweed (Lemna species) and a mixture of algae and cyanobacteria were studied for their capacity to remove ECDs from synthetic wastewater under different conditions in batch experiments.
-In the presence of Duckweed and algae, effective removal of the estrogens E1, E2 and EE2 from waters was observed, even at ng per liter concentrations (Shi et al. 2010).
+In the presence of duckweed and algae, effective removal of the estrogens E1, E2, and EE2 from waters was observed, even at nanogram per liter concentrations (Shi et al. 2010).
 The accelerated removal of estrogens is probably due to its absorption on the duckweed or algae and subsequent degradation by microorganisms adhering to the plants.
-However, plant metabolism was not excluded, and Duckweed showed a slightly higher efficiency to remove estrogens than algae.
+However, plant metabolism was not excluded, and duckweed showed a slightly higher efficiency to remove estrogens than algae.

 Generally, for the use of plants in any remediation scenario, the selection of the most suitable species to do the job is crucial (Schröder 2007).
-This includes knowledge of the plants' metabolic capacity, their ability to grow under given environmental conditions and favourable milieu (e.g. oxygen, root surface, chemical milieu) for plant associated microorganisms which may contribute to degradation and removal of the pollutants in manifold ways.
-When using macrophyte species it remains important to remove all plants after remediation to avoid the release of sequestered nutrients and pollutants back in to the system during decomposition.
-In many cases, phytoremediation may be an appropriate and cost effective way to remove pollutants from aquatic ecosystems.
+This includes knowledge of the plants' metabolic capacity, their ability to grow under given environmental conditions, and favorable milieu (e.g., oxygen, root surface, chemical milieu) for plant-associated microorganisms which may contribute to degradation and removal of the pollutants in manifold ways.
+When using macrophyte species, it remains important to remove all plants after remediation to avoid the release of sequestered nutrients and pollutants back into the system during decomposition.
+In many cases, especially for small settlements, phytoremediation, when properly performed, may be an appropriate and costeffective way to remove considerable amounts of pollutants from aquatic ecosystems and WWTPs.

-8. Ecotoxicology and Risk assessment
+Ecotoxicology and risk assessment

-While compilations on the occurrence and fate of pharmaceutically active compounds and their metabolites in sewage and potable water are increasingly available, and point to the danger of their widespread distribution (Sweetman 2002, Petrović et al., 2014, Škrbić et al., 2014), the environmental effects of their presence alone and in mixtures have so far not been properly addressed (Halling-Sorensen et al. 1998, Daughton 2001, Ternes, 2001, Arnold et al. 2013, Manickum and John 2014, Vieno and Sillanpää 2014, Shore et al. 2014).
+While compilations on the occurrence and fate of pharmaceutically active compounds and their metabolites in sewage and potable water are increasingly available and point to the danger of their widespread distribution (Sweetman 2002; Petrović et al. 2014; Škrbić et al. 2014), the environmental effects of their presence alone and in mixtures have so far not been properly addressed (Halling-Sorensen et al. 1998; Daughton 2001; Ternes 2001; Arnold et al. 2013; Manickum and John 2014; Vieno and Sillanpää 2014; Shore et al. 2014; Gabet-Giraud et al. 2014).
 In this section, the main ecotoxicological issues related to diclofenac and EE2 are summarized; for a wider discussion on the topic, the reader is referred to the accompanying paper on ecotoxicity of micropollutants (Papa et al., in preparation).

-1. Pure-compound approach
+Pure compound approach